Here are two principles to follow to make your writing powerful.

 So if you’re sending an email or writing a short blog article, make it about one thing (or possibly two things grouped as one, sometimes!).
 It’s the same if you’re writing a lengthy report—make sure the reader is clear about what it’s about, and what they should do.

 Coherent writing means the relationships between ideas are clear.
 Each idea should relate to the others, with one idea flowing smoothly to the next.
-Each sentence should have some link to the previous one.
+Most sentences should have a link to the previous one.
+We can call this ‘knitting’ your sentences.
 Move from the known to the unknown.
 Use transitions to show the logic between them.

 The first sentence of your paragraph should be a topic sentence.
 This sets the scene, and the following sentences should provide supporting examples, expansion and explanation of your ideas.